confluentinc/commercial-se/README.md

-# commercial-se
+# commercial-se repo
-Commercial Sales Engineer repo - Internal
+Commercial Sales Engineer repo - Internal Access Only.

 # follow these best practices as outlined by devx
 1. Always start new branch from master.
 Do not push directly to master.
-2. Based on your new branch, submit a PR
+2. Based on your new branch, submit a PR.
-3. This repo will block merge until unless one person approves PR
+3. This repo will block merge until unless one person approves PR.

-### to clone this repo to your local, you must use SSH protocol (generate public/private keys)
+4. to clone this repo to your local, you must use SSH protocol (generate public/private keys).